-It’s something I’ve been talking to Simon Hoare, CEO at the Lincoln Foodbank about.
+It’s something I’ve been talking to Simon Hawking, CEO at the Lincoln Foodbank about.
 They have the expertise to offer a wider service, so if we get someone who needs counselling or needs additional support, we try to refer them to Simon’s team or another professional agency, as our staff aren’t trained to help in this way.

 We operate a very simple business model really: people turn up with a valid voucher, we give them food.